tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 ## General Proxy Services

-Using DoH over anonymizing proxy services such as Tor would achieve the desired goal of separating query origins from their contents.
+Using DoH over anonymizing proxy services such as Tor would also achieve the desired goal of separating query origins from their contents.
 However, there are several reasons why such systems are undesirable in comparison Oblivious DoH: